Mexico issues arrest warrants on sixth anniversary of disappearance of 43 college students

 Family members of the victims have long accused Mexican authorities, including the military, of complicity in the students’ disappearance.

-“The military participated,” Maria Martinez Zeferino, the mother of one of the disappeared students, said during Saturday’s news conference at the National Palace in Mexico City.
+“The military participated,” Maria Martinez Zeferino, the mother of one of the disappeared students, said during Saturday’s news conference.

 Reporting by Liz Diaz and Adriana Barrera, writing by Laura Gottesdiener; editing by Diane Craft